QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 a + b
 ```

-The `ValueError` tells us that operands could not be added together.
+The `ValueError` tells us that operands could not be broadcast together.

 ```{code-cell} python3
 ---